Make Flutter Web Apps More Native Like

 at first.
 However, it was later changed to draw all the widgets in a canvas.
 (The old render method is still available through --web-render html

-but I encountered multiple bugs and seems it’s given less and less care).
-This makes Flutter web apps doesn’t really behave like a native app, because a normal web page doesn’t have everything in a canvas.
+but I encountered multiple bugs and it seems it’s given less and less care).
+This makes Flutter web apps not really behave like native apps, because a normal web page doesn’t have everything in a canvas.

 For the problems it brings, I found solutions for some of them.
 For some others, I didn’t find one.
 The sections below are some of the problems and some of the solutions.